ncsa/Nightingale_real/docs/source/software/python.rst

 Installing Python Packages (in user specified locations)
 ========================================================

-You must install software/libraries into user write-able locations like your home directory, your group’s project space, or your scratch space.
-Software installed in scratch space is not permanent and may be removed at any time.
+You must install software/libraries into user-writeable locations like your home directory, your group’s project space, or your scratch space.
+Software installed in scratch space is not permanent, and system administrators may remove it at any time.
 We recommend that you install it in your group’s project space instead.

-Generally, any Python package not available in the system installation can be installed from the `Python Package Index <https://pypi.org/>`_ (PyPI) in a location you specify.
+Generally, any Python package not available in the system installation can be installed from the `Python Package Index <https://pypi.org/>`_ (PyPI)  in your specified location.

 The following commands will create a minimal clone anaconda environment in your scratch directory, install pytorch, and list the Python packages installed (including your own installed packages) in your environment::